Alex6djForkedRepos/AFRelay/service/xml_management/app_xml_files/README.md

-# `app_xml_files/` Folder
+# `app_xml/` Folder

-This folder contains the .xml files needed to send information to the web service.
+This folder is used internally by the web service to access XML files needed to send information.

 - loginTicketRequest.xml
 - loginTicketResponse.xml

+Files placed in the host folder `host_xml/` are mounted here as a Docker volume.

 For security reasons, these files are excluded from the repository using `.gitignore`.